VuongwNguyen/TT-Live-Music-Player/README.md

 ## 🌟 Features

 ### 🎪 **TikTok Live Integration**
+- **Single connection per user**: Each user can connect to 1 TikTok Live stream at a time
+- **Global uniqueness**: Each TikTok account can only be connected by one user globally
 - Real-time connection to any TikTok Live stream
 - Automatic comment parsing for music requests
 - Live comment display with highlighting for music requests
+- **Simple disconnect**: Easy one-click disconnect to switch accounts
+- **Auto-cleanup**: Comments and requests cleared when user disconnects
 - Connection status monitoring with visual indicators

 ### 🎵 **Smart Music Management**
+- **Per-client playlists**: Each user has their own independent playlist
+- **No playlist sharing**: Songs requested by one user don't appear in others' playlists
 - Automatic YouTube search for requested songs
 - Intelligent song matching with multiple format support
 - Auto-playing playlist with seamless transitions
 - Manual song addition and playlist controls
 - Integrated horizontal scrolling playlist with thumbnails
+- **Auto-cleanup**: Client playlists removed when user disconnects

 ### 🎛️ **Advanced Player Controls**
 - **Ultra-compact controls**: Play/Pause toggle, Replay, Next, Clear